gurleyryan/E-Commerce-Back-End/README.md

 ## Description

 Built the back end for an e-commerce site by modifying starter code.
-YConfigured a working Express.js API to use Sequelize to interact with a MySQL database.
+Configured a working Express.js API to use Sequelize to interact with a MySQL database.

 ## Installation